JimLynchCodes/AngularJS-UGAT/README.md

 <img src="./images/unit-test-report-file-view_js.png">

+In a cucumberized karma setup you'll get an output for a cucumber report, but you can also set it up to run a code coverage report as well.
+I recommend doing this because the code coverage report can show you areas of your code that have not been tested.
+This notifies you that you should either write a tests to check the functionality of that code or delete it (if it's unnecessary).
+It it's not unnecessary, what useful functionality does it provide?
+Whatever *that*m it should be the focus of youir unit tests.

-Example of an e2e report: I haven't found a nice open-source template to visualize this yet, but the e2e protractor script does output json reporting to a file:
+Below is an example of the output from a non-cucumberized protractor test run.
+I haven't found a nice open-source template to visualize this yet, but the e2e protractor script does output json reporting to a file:

 ```
 [